DiegoSoriano/demo/README.md

 This is a simple readme file
 There will be new content time to time
 And sometimes it will be used
-but sometimes they will not
+and sometimes they will be bad